techpurush/PermissionUtilityX/README.md

 How to use:

+1)Add storage permission to your manifest.

 1)Add this at project level:

 maven { url 'https://jitpack.io' }

-2)Add this at app level:
+3)Add this at app level:

 implementation 'com.github.techpurush:PermissionUtilityX:Tag'

-3)Sample code implementation:
+4)Sample code implementation:

            PermissionUtilsX.Builder(getContext(), Manifest.permission.READ_EXTERNAL_STORAGE)